 The money placed in national and state veterans cemeteries is collected and put towards future burial costs and cemetery maintenance.

-The practice became common in the United States during the Vietnam War as a way to pay their respects to the fallen servicemen.
+The practice became is believed to have first began in the United States during the Vietnam War as a way to pay their respects to the fallen servicemen.